 Top 7 Things Same-Sex Couples Need to Know About Marriage and Taxes

-Today, the Supreme Court decided same-sex couples have the fundamental right to marry.
+The Supreme Court ruled same-sex couples have the fundamental right to marry.
 That means regardless of what individual states may have decided in the past (we decoded the confusing discrepancies here), all same-sex couples can now get married and have those unions legally recognized.
 Additionally, those already married and living in states that currently do not allow for same-sex marriage should now have their marriage recognized.

 Besides the political, cultural and personal ramifications, getting a marriage certificate brings big changes at tax time, too.
 Here are the top tax items newly-married, or newly-recognized, gay couples need to know.

 Now you are recognized as a married couple, the single filing status is off the table for both federal and most state returns.
 Your choices are married filing jointly, married filing separately or, in limited cases, head of household.
 Filing as a married couple will get you two exemptions (instead of one when filing as single) and a higher standard deduction.

 2. You might fall victim to the “marriage penalty.”